tock/libtock-rs/examples/README_signal_generator_cli.md

 UART commands are enabled by the example's secondary-UART capability gate.

-Important: in the current implementation, these commands manage and report UART state, but they do not actually transmit bytes to hardware yet.
+`uart tx` and `uart repeat` transmit through the Tock kernel virtual UART controller syscall driver, where logical `port 0` maps to physical `uart0` and logical `port 1` maps to physical `uart1`.

 ### `uart cfg <port> <baud> <data_bits> <parity> <stop_bits>`

-Configures logical UART state.
+Configures stored UART state for status reporting and future command context.

+Important: this command does not currently reconfigure the board-side UART hardware.
+The board transmit path currently runs at the board default `115200 8N1`.

-- `port` must be non-zero
+- `port` must be `0` or `1`
 - `data_bits` must be `5` through `8`
 - `parity` must be `none`, `even`, or `odd`
 - `stop_bits` must be `1` or `2`